by Karen Gallagher

 But Massey found strong support in Lara Kerwin, a clinical pharmacist with BJC Accountable Care Organization (ACO).
-Massey is part of the Accountable Care Organization through Dr. Moore, gaining access to special programs that provide her help, at no charge, in reaching her health goals.
+Massey is part of the BJC ACO through Dr. Moore, gaining access to special programs that provide her help, at no charge, in reaching her health goals.
 Kerwin got to work researching Massey’s insurance coverage and searching formulary lists for medications that could work.

 “Having an ACO allows us to do valuable, innovative things we weren’t able to do previously,” says Dr. Moore.
 “As in the case of Ms. Massey, we can work one-on-one with patients using staff such as Lara to educate them on their conditions and medical options and any side effects.
 And Lara can then work with physicians to help take better care of patients with appropriate medications they can afford.”

 BJC’s ACO covers about 60,000 seniors in the St. Louis area with both traditional Medicare coverage and with Medicare Advantage plans.
-The 14 adult hospitals in the health system, as well as their home care program, medical group and affiliated providers, form a network to care for seniors in a more coordinated, transparent way.
+The 14 adult hospitals within BJC, as well as BJC Home Care, BJC Medical Group and affiliated providers, form a network to care for seniors in a more coordinated, transparent way.

-Dr. Pogue also points to a team of 26 care partners who follow patients by phone and help with physician orders, medications, education about their health condition, and other needs such as transportation to doctor appointments.
-“Helping patients transition home from the hospital have been particularly successful,” he says.
+Dr. Pogue also points to a team of 26 care partners who follow patients by phone and help with physician orders, medications, education about their health condition and other needs such as transportation to doctor appointments.
+“Helping patients transition home from the hospital has been particularly successful,” he says.
 “The care partners make sure the patients don’t bounce right back.”

-Keeping patients from the hospital is also on the mind of Kerwin as a clinical pharmacist, especially those with chronic conditions such as diabetes.
-She serves as a bridge between patients, physicians and nurses, working both in person and by phone.
-She may educate a patient on how medicines change over time, help them gain access to affordable medications, and help them reach their health goals.
+As a clinical pharmacist, Kerwin also strives to keep patients out of the hospital, especially patients with chronic conditions such as diabetes.
+Kerwin serves as a bridge between patients, physicians and nurses, working both in person and by phone.
+She may educate patients on how medicines change over time, help them access affordable medications and help them reach their health goals.

-Thanks to some detective work on behalf of Valura Massey, including looking into Massey’s insurance coverage, Kerwin calculated that switching insulins wouldn’t help her with the price of the drug, but switching from insulin provided in a vial to it provided in a pen would.
-She used a computer data base to determine how many units per day of insulin Massey needed, how the pens were packaged and how many were mailed at a time.
+Thanks to some detective work on behalf of Valura Massey, including looking into Massey’s insurance coverage, Kerwin calculated that switching insulins wouldn’t help her with the price of the drug, but switching from insulin provided in a vial to insulin provided in a pen would.
+She used a computer database to determine how many units of insulin per day Massey needed, how the pens were packaged and how many were mailed at a time.

 But Massey needed some convincing — she had never used pens for insulin and had always had her son pick up her medications at a pharmacy.
 “I talked with her to explain that it comes priority mail with temperature protocols and is very safe,” Kerwin says.

-Working with patients like Massey within BJC Accountable Care Organization, Kerwin has embraced one of the organization’s tenets – better care for their patients.
-She consults with patients to help them reach their goals by finding out how much they are willing to spend, their preferences, religious beliefs and more.
-With Kerwin’s help, Massey could now get her insulin and, as a result, get her diabetes under control again.
+Working with patients like Massey within BJC ACO, Kerwin has embraced one of the organization’s tenets — better care for patients.
+She consults with patients to help them reach their goals by finding out how much they’re willing to spend, their preferences, religious beliefs and more.
+With Kerwin’s help, Massey could get her insulin and, as a result, get her diabetes under control again.

 Meeting for the first time in person was meaningful to both Massey and Kerwin.
 “This is my very best friend now,” Massey says, pointing at Kerwin.
 “I had thought it was just my time to die when I couldn’t afford my insulin.
 But thanks to Lara, we have things together now.”